PaddlePaddle/PaddleSpeech/demos/text_to_speech/README.md

 ### 4. Pretrained Models

-Here is a list of pretrained models released by PaddleSpeech that can be used by command and python api:
+Here is a list of pretrained models released by PaddleSpeech that can be used by command and python API:

 - Acoustic model
   | Model | Language